 First, preheat the oven to 350°F.

-Lightly grease a 9″ round cake pan.
-Line the pan with parchment, and grease the parchment; this extra step, while not strictly necessary, will insure your baked cake won’t crumble if/when you turn it out of the pan.
+Lightly grease two 9" round cake pans.
+Line the pans with parchment, and grease the parchment; this extra step, while not strictly necessary, will insure your baked cake won't crumble if/when you turn it out of the pan.